 As an investment property owner, there are many things you need be sure to include in your renter’s lease agreement.
 By having an iron-clad lease, you will be able to avoid costly consequences down the road.
-In our latest post, we discuss several things you need to be sure to include in the lease agreement of your Southern California and Central Ohio property.
+In our latest post, we discuss several things you need to be sure to include in the lease agreement of your Ohio and Southern California property.

 While most agreements are boilerplate, there are a number of things landlords will forget to include in their lease agreement that can come back to bite them later down the road.
 It is ok for your lease to be lengthy.
 Being detailed will save you from any questions or discrepancies that may arise with your tenants.
 A detailed lease will protect both parties in the long run.

 Every lease agreement should include the obvious fundamentals such as the full names of all tenants occupying the property.
 The property’s address, lease terms, amount of rent, due dates, and penalties and fees for things such as breaking the lease or late payment of rent.
 You should also include the payment procedure and methods of payment you will accept as to avoid any confusion about getting your money.

 You should boldly state exactly how many people are allowed to live in the house.
 Every resident needs to be on the lease.
 You don’t want to find out there are 10 people in your two bedroom house.
 You can even make notes about limiting overnight guest.
 If someone is spending every night there, their name needs to go on the lease.

 As mentioned above, and fees or penalties should be clearly explained in your lease.
 Will fees for late payments be assessed by the day or a flat fee?
 Will you offer a grace period?
 How will you handle illegal activity or other lease violations?
 You will need to clearly explain the required security deposit and the reasons for deductions upon moving out for cleaning and repairs.

 The Handling Of Repairs And Maintenance